cjorosco/Portfolio/README.md

 Below is a summation of the 10 projects you will find in this repo.

-## 1. Study of the Texas County Health Rankings for 2020
+## 1. Study of the Texas County Health Statistics for 2020

 This project is a comparison of factors between rural and urban counties: